BlakeRhodes/NeoArcadia/Play-the-Game.md

 4. Arrange the Hex Sheets in numerical order.
 5. Set up the [Environment System](Environment-System.html).

+## Drawing from the Rumor Deck

+When you draw from the rumor deck you may record any information you wish, then shuffle the rumors back into the deck for other parties to hear.
+You may instead choose to spread the rumor by placing it face up in the play area.

 ## Rolling Dice

 Most dice rolls in NeoArcadia use the following formula.